Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Juni 2026 01.50.06 UTC
+- WIB: Rabu, 3 Juni 2026 04.58.42 UTC
-- WITA: Rabu, 3 Juni 2026 02.50.06 UTC
+- WITA: Rabu, 3 Juni 2026 05.58.42 UTC
-- WIT: Rabu, 3 Juni 2026 03.50.06 UTC
+- WIT: Rabu, 3 Juni 2026 06.58.42 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success